vkuzo/quant_cast_bench/quant_cast_bench/flex_tile_map/README.md

 Note: user can still write large `torch.autograd.Function` if they want to.

-## Motivation #2: lightweight single-kernel API for quantization casts, faster than compile
+## Motivation #2: provide near-SOTA perf for quantization casts for training

 On the chart below - inductor not good at 1x128 cast across m-dim, or 128x128.
 Easy to hand write triton kernels for these, and ~easy to make it generic to cover quant cast variants.